Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

 - We have :math:`11.7019 \cdot 10^9` instruction per seconds in a single ALU.
   Resulting in a **latency of** :math:`\approx 1/3` **cycle** for the known clock speed of 4.4 GHz.

+**Summary**

+We see that the latency of the ``FMLA`` instruction is about 1/3 of a cycle, regardless of whether there is a dependency on one of the source registers or only on the destination register.

 Microkernel
 -----------

+Next, we implement the first microkernel for the matrix-matrix multiplication of :math:`16 \times 1`matrice with a :math:`1 \times 6` matrix which uses a :math:`16 \times 6` accumulator matrix C and computes C+=AB.

 1. matmul_16_6_1
 ^^^^^^^^^^^^^^^^